lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 (it has been defined in an [alias](https://github.com/lewagon/dotfiles/blob/f894306fd81502f1fe513dd253e3129f4b56874d/aliases#L7))

 - You can now visit your files on [http://localhost:8000](http://localhost:8000)
-- /!\ Modern browsers cache the file corresponding to a given url.
-It keeps in memory a version of your website (of your HTML, CSS and even of your images), and sometimes, the older version remains and your newest code is not taken into consideration.
+- /!\ Modern browsers cache the file returned by a given url.
+It keeps in memory a version of your HTML (`http://localhost:8000`), of your CSS (`http://localhost:8000/style.css`) and even of your images (`http://localhost:8000/images/logo.png`)!
+Sometimes, the older version remains and your newest code is not taken into consideration.
 To fix this, use `cmd + shift + r` to **hard refresh** your page (this clears the cache as well) 👌

 ## Specs